pusher/pusher-http-python/README.md

 |Return Values   |Description   |
 |:-:|:-:|
 |buffered_events `Dict`   | A parsed response that includes the event_id for each event published to a channel.
 See example.   |

+`Pusher::trigger` will throw a `TypeError` if called with parameters of the wrong type; or a `ValueError` if called on more than 10 channels, with an event name longer than 200 characters, or with more than 10240 characters of data (post JSON serialisation).

 ##### Example